Naming and Referencing Containers, Blobs, and Metadata

 A blob name can contain any combination of characters.

-A blob name must be at least one character long and cannot be more than 1,024 characters long.
+A blob name must be at least one character long and cannot be more than 1,024 characters long, for blobs in Azure Storage.

 Blob names are case-sensitive.